cparsell/music-spider/README.md

 - **Artists you follow**
 - **Artists in a specified playlist**

 These are all optional and you can configure it to gather these from any or all of these in the **config.gs** file.
+It writes the artist's names to the Artist Sheet.

 It then searches Ticketmaster's API for events with these artist's names as keywords and in the area you specify.
+It writes any event matches into the Event Sheet.

+Then it sends an email (e.g. weekly) listing these events.